-i) Workload depends on the sequence characteristics: To illustrate the impact of varying video source characteristics1, ξ , on the decoding workload across a GOP, Fig. 1(a-b) show the upper- and lower-bounds on the workload traffic for GOPs four and five (frames 65-96) of the Silent and Stefan sequences, respectively, at CIF resolution, encoded frame-rates of 30Hz, and with rate $r \in [200, 1536]$ Kb/s.
+- Workload depends on the sequence characteristics: To illustrate the impact of varying video source characteristics $\xi$ on the decoding workload across a GOP, Fig. 1(a) and (b) show the upper and lower bounds on the workload traffic for GOPs four and five (frames 49-80) of the Silent and Stefan sequences, respectively, at CIF resolution, encoded frame-rates of 30 Hz, and with rate $r \in [200, 1536]$ kb/s.
 Comparing Fig. 1(b) and Fig. 1(a), it is clear that decoding Stefan is significantly more computationally complex than decoding Silent for most choices of l.
 This observation is congruent with the intuition that Stefan's intense motion characteristics should generally yield heavier peak and mean computational workloads at the CPU.
-Hence, the complexity depends on a particular video source's characteristics, ξ . ii) Workload is highly time-varying: From Table 1 it is clear that the number of frames that must be decoded at each deadline is not distributed evenly over the duration of the GOP.
-For example, when decoding all the layers, only 3 frames require decoding or reconstruction during the time-interval $(t_0 + 6\Delta, t_0 + 8\Delta]$ while 10 frames are decoded or reconstructed during the time-interval $(t_0 - 2\Delta, t_0]$.
-The time-varying workload curves in Fig. 1(a-b) reflect this unbalanced workload distribution within a GOP.
+Hence, the complexity depends on a particular video source's characteristics $\xi$ . - Workload is highly time-varying: From Table I, it is clear that the number of frames that must be decoded at each deadline is not distributed evenly over the duration of the GOP.
+For example, when decoding all the layers, only 3 frames require decoding or reconstruction during the timeinterval $(t_0 + 6\Delta, t_0 + 8\Delta]$ while 10 frames are decoded or reconstructed during the time-interval $(t_0 - 2\Delta, t_0]$ .
+The time-varying workload curves in Fig. 1(a) and (b) reflect this unbalanced workload distribution within a GOP.
 Fig. 1(c), on the other hand, shows how decoding workloads are also typically time-varying across several GOPs.
-This is the consequence of changes in motion and texture characteristics over the duration of the video sequence.
+This is the consequence of changes in motion and texture characteristics over the duration of the video sequence. - Workload is rate-dependent: Fig. 1(a) and (b) also illustrates how rate affects the decoding complexity.
+Notice that adjusting the rate can have a significant impact on the complexity, particularly at the first decoding deadline in a GOP where the base-layer frames (i.e., $L{T,0}$ , $H{T,0}$ ) containing